takushim/tanitracer/README.md

 tanitracer was named after **Daisuke Taniguchi**, who provided the core scripts implementing Gaussian fitting with subpixel correction, several candidate algorithms for spot tracking, and A-KAZE feature matching.

-Usually, images are processed in the following order:
+Usually, images are processed by the following scripts:
-1. `tanilacian.py` - test of LoG filter (optional)
+* `tanilacian.py` - test of LoG filter (optional)
-1. `tanifit.py` - determining parameters to detect fluorescent spots
+* `tanifit.py` - determining parameters to detect fluorescent spots
-1. `tanitrace.py` - detection and tracking of fluorescent spots
+* `tanitrace.py` - detection and tracking of fluorescent spots
-1. `tanipoc.py` or `tanialign.py` - calculation of sample drift (optional)
+* `tanipoc.py` or `tanialign.py` - calculation of sample drift (optional)
-1. `taniplot.py` - reconstruction of super-resolved images
+* `taniplot.py` - reconstruction of super-resolved images

-Other scripts help to process or analyze images:
+Other scripts listed below help to process or analyze images:
 * `tanimark.py` - drawing markers for detected spots (helper for figures)
 * `frcplot.py` - making two divided super-resolved images for FRC analysis
 * `firecalc.py` - calculates FRC curves and FIRE values from two images
 * `fireheat.py` - making heat-maps of local FIRE values from two images

-Algorithms are capsuled in the library files in `taniclass` and `taniext` folders, which include:
+Algorithms are capsuled in the module files in `taniclass` and `taniext` folders, which include:
 * `gaussian8.py` - Gaussian fitting of fluorescent spots
 * `nnchaser.py` - spot tracking by *k*-nearest neighbor algorithm
 * `spotplotter.py` - reconstruction of super-resolved images